IMPORTANT INFORMATION...

 Hikers participating in the Tankwa Caminos must understand that this hike is intended as a retreat from their daily routines and society.
 The objective is to immerse oneself in the spirit of the "Great Trek" through the Tankwa Karoo as soon as possible.

-The Tankwa Camino team offers organized support to ensure your safety and address any potential issues.
+The Tankwa Camino team offers organised support to ensure safety and address potential issues.

 Are there any camp rules to follow?